Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Average episode cost non-adjusted + the risk adjustment factor Total Gain Sharing generated =
-Total difference in adjusted cost vs. commendable cost = Difference between average episode cost risk-adjusted and commendable cost x total # of valid episodes Total Risk Sharing penalty =
+Total difference in adjusted cost vs. commendable cost = Difference between average episode cost risk-adjusted and commendable cost ~ total # of valid episodes Total Risk Sharing penalty =
-Total difference in adjusted cost vs. not acceptable cost = Difference between acceptable cost and average episode cost risk-adjusted ~ total # of valid episodes
+Total difference in adjusted cost vs. not acceptable cost = Difference between acceptable cost and average episode cost risk-adjusted x total # of valid episodes
 # Section Ill - Notification
-imc shall notify Quarterbacks to the availability of their quarterly performance and/or preview EOC reports via email, fax, or letter.
-The Quarterback will be asked to respond ‘0 ERI contirming receipt of the notification, confirming their preferred delivery method, and contact person.
-Quarter! must provide their most up-to-date contact information as this is essential in order for Providers to receive alerts about any changes to EOC reports or newly released reports in a timely manner.
-In the initial communication to Quarterbacks, a shall provide 1) instructions on how to access full reports, and 2) how to share and update electronic contact information.
+mcrae shall notify Quarterbacks to the availability of their quarterly performance and/or preview EOC reports via email, fax, or letter.
+The Quarterback will be asked to respond  —_— confirming receipt of the notification, confirming their preferred delivery method, and contact person.
+Quarterbacks must provide their most up-to-date contact information as this is essential in order for Providers to receive alerts about any changes to EOC reports or newly released reports in a timely manner.
+In the initial communication to Quarterbacks, ATAU shall provide 1) instructions on how to access full reports, and 2) how to share and update electronic contact information.
 # Section IV - Reporting Component